- Do students have to complete a CNA/PCA/STNA program before start of the BSN program?

 - How do I schedule an appointment with my advisor?

 Please call 614-292-4041 to schedule an advising appointment.
-Please check-in at the Office of Student Affairs, Equity, and Inclusion located in 106 in Newton Hall.
+Please check-in at the Office of Student Affairs and Success located in 106 in Newton Hall.
 A front desk staff member will assist you when you arrive.

 - Will I be eligible to sit for the NCLEX after completion of this program?